Punta Leynir: Toponymy

-The name Leynir should come from Lago Nero (Black Lake), referring to the color of a small lake located SE of the mountain.
+The name Leynir comes from the Franco-Provençal for "black lake", referring to the color of a small lake located SE of the mountain.
 The name Punta del Leynir was adopted by the old maps of IGM.
-Giovanni Bobba and Luigi Vaccarone in their Guida delle Alpi Occidentali (Guide book to Western Alps) named the mountain Punta Vaudaletta, while in the technical map of Regione Autonoma Valle d'Aosta its name is Pointe du Leynir.
+Giovanni Bobba and Luigi Vaccarone in their Guida delle Alpi Occidentali (Guide book to Western Alps) named the mountain Punta Vaudaletta, while in the technical map of the autonomous region Aosta Valley its name is Pointe du Leynir.

 Geography

-The mountain is located on the border between Piedmont and Aosta Valley and its summit is the tripoint where Valle dell'Orco meets the Valsavarenche and the Val di Rhêmes, both tributaries of Dora Baltea.
-The Col Leynir (Leynir Pass, 3,084 m, NE of the summit) divides the mountain from the Mont Tout Blanc, while the Orco/Valsavarenche ridge continues towards SW with Col Rosset (3,023 m) and Punta Rosset (3,100 m).
-From the Punta Leynir originates the Orco/Val di Rhêmes ridge, heading SE.
-After a saddle at 3,112 m it rises to the neighbouring Punta Bes (3,177 m) and then it goes down reaching the Colle del Nivolet.
+The mountain is located on the border between Piedmont and Aosta Valley and its summit is the tripoint where the Orco Valley meets the Valsavarenche and the Rhêmes valleys, both tributaries of Dora Baltea.
+The Leynir Pass (3,084 m, NE of the summit) divides the mountain from the Mont Tout Blanc, while the Orco/Valsavarenche ridge continues towards SW with Col Rosset (3,023 m) and Pointe Rosset (3,100 m).
+From the Punta Leynir originates the Orco/Rhêmes ridge, heading SE.
+After a saddle at 3,112 m it rises to the neighbouring Punta Bes (3,177 m) and then it goes down reaching the Nivolet Pass.
 The summit of Punta Leynir is flanked from SW by a subsummit, divided from the main summit by a 350-m stretch of ridge, not difficult to traverse.
 The mountain, due to its location, offers a very good view on the nearby massif of Gran Paradiso.